binkley/homebrewery-files/witch.md

 Your hearth skills or your personality border on the supernatural.

 You gain proficiency in your choice of the _Medicine_ or _Persuasion_ skill.
-If you are already proficient in the chosen skill, your proficiency bonus is doubled for any ability check you make that uses that skill.
+If you are already proficient in the chosen skill, you gain **expertise** and double your proficiency bonus for any ability check using that skill.

 #### Level 3: Mother Spells